 Recommendation: Middle School/Junior High experience or Director approval.
 This course is for freshmen with basic skills.
-Techniques, scales, basic music theory and music history will be discussed.
+Techniques, scales, basic music theory, and music history will be discussed.
 Many styles of band literature will be studied and performed.
-Requirements: concerts and festivals, occasional sectionals before or after school; students must purchase uniform parts - white-tip tuxedo shirt and black shoes.
+Requirements include: attending concerts and festivals with occasional sectionals before or after school.
+Students must purchase uniform parts (white-tip tuxedo shirt and black shoes).
 Members of this class may join the marching band, which is held after school.
 Students must be enrolled in a band class to be eligible for marching band.
-This class is tauaht at the main building.
+This class is taught at the main building.

-5653/5654 MEN'S CHORUS I/II
+5653/5654 MEN'S CHORUS I/II Prerequisite:

-This is a non-auditioned choir.
-It is designed for students in grades 9 through 12 with tenor or bass voices.
+This chorus is a non-auditioned choir.
+This class is designed for students in grades 9 through 12 with tenor or bass voices.
 Students will explore vocal technique, choral singing tone, sight-reading, and performance techniques.
 Students are required to participate in all concerts, rehearsals and festivals.
+Choir expenses may be required.
 This class is taught at the main building.